You are here

 - Mountain cedar (Juniperus ashei) is sometimes called Ashe juniper, post cedar, mountain cedar, or blueberry juniper.

-- Mountain cedar pollen cones usually release pollen from December to February, and we hope to predict timing of trees in your neighborhood based on temperature.
+- Mountain cedar pollen cones usually release pollen from December to February, and we hope to predict timing of trees in your neighborhood based on temperature and other environmental data.